julia-actions/cache/README.md

 ### Optional Inputs

 - `cache-name` - The cache key prefix.
-Defaults to `julia-cache`.
+Defaults to `julia-cache-${{ github.workflow }}-${{ github.job }}`.
 The key body automatically includes matrix vars and the OS.
 Include any other parameters/details in this prefix to ensure one unique cache key per concurrent job type.
 - `include-matrix` - Whether to include the matrix values when constructing the cache key.
 Defaults to `true`.
 - `cache-artifacts` - Whether to cache `~/.julia/artifacts/`.
 Defaults to `true`.
 - `cache-packages` - Whether to cache `~/.julia/packages/`.
 Defaults to `true`.